-Citizen science is the participation of the general public in the collection of data for scientific research.
-Examples include collecting water samples, monitoring wildlife, and reporting invasive species.
-This data enhances scientific knowledge, which can help inform conservation efforts to improve human and environmental health.
+Citizen science, or community science, is the participation of the general public in the collection of data across large areas for scientific research.
+Examples include collecting water samples, monitoring wildlife, and reporting invasive species through websites, phone apps, or physical data sheets.
+This data enhances scientific knowledge across the world, which can help inform conservation efforts to improve human and environmental health.

 Citizen Science Opportunities